 And whoever was hosting the show said Republicans are smiling from ear to ear, saying that President Clinton received the Corey Booker treatment.

-Then we get out of the New York Post this morning word that a senior administration official, some of the folks in the campaign headquarters Chicago were saying Corey Booker's dead to us.
+Then we get out of the New York Post this morning word that a senior administration official, some of the folks in the campaign headquarters, Chicago, were saying Corey Booker's dead to us.

-That's a quote they're attributing to the Obama campaign because he had a moment of honesty on Meet the Press, defending Bain Capitol, defending private equity, and saying how he hated politics descending to this depth.
+That's a quote they're attributing to the Obama campaign because he had a moment of honesty on Meet the Press, defending Bain Capital, defending private equity, and saying how he hated politics descending to this depth.

 And this was Lanny Davis' reply.

-Lanny Davis, vicious people working for the president.
+Vicious people, Lanny Davis, vicious people working for the president.

 It's not the president, he said.